sdslabs/gasper/docs/content/configurations/jwt.md

 ```

 !!!info
-    The above section only needs to be configured for the nodes where **Kaze 🌪** is to be deployed
+    The above section only needs to be configured for the nodes where **Master 🌪** is to be deployed